 The headlines of the english-press about Punk and the Sex Pistols had also a response in the swiss-media.

-As an impression a story out of this time which I wrote as a fanzine-writer (SONDERNUMMER) for the rororo paperpack ‘wir waren HELDEN für einen Tag’/ ‘we were HEROES for one day’, first published in 1983:
+As atmospheric picture of this time, a report by Bruno W (Fanzine SONDERNUMMER) for the rororo paperpack ‘wir waren HELDEN für einen Tag (we were HEROES for one day)’, which was first published in 1983:

 London through Gary Gilmore’s eyes

 At the beginning of 1977 my attention was focused through press, radio and TV on people who called themself punks and made a new type of music.

 At this time I lived near Zürich.
 There were three record-shops, which I visited regularly.
 On my – mostly unsuccessfull – search for new punk-singles I had to pass a particular shop-window, which made the visit of the shop in the backyard become secondary.
 In this little artwork I found an unusual-looking magazine called ‘No Fun’ from Zürich.
 So I got, behind the display, designed by Klaudia Schifferle (KLEENEX/LiliPUT), and bought one of the first fanzines in german-language.

 Beside a story about the Clash concert 1977 in Zürich there was a second one about a Sham 69 gig at the Vortex, London.
 Such articles were in addition to record-reviews the only chance to get news about the very beginning of punk in London.
 In every fanzine were travel- and concert- reviews from punks who made a trip to London, to meet like-minded people, to experience concerts and bring a stack of records home.
 The concert-reviews were very spontaneous and subjectiv.
 They were essentialy different from the extended press-releases by the music-industry, which were published in music-magazines.
 It was only written about bands, with those one identified.